mmarfinetz/CoW-Governance/PROPOSALS_TAB_FIX.md

 To avoid similar issues:

-1. ✅ **Prefer data dependencies over function dependencies** in useEffect
+1. ✅ **Wrap functions in `useCallback`** if they're used as dependencies in `useEffect`
+2. ✅ **Include all dependencies** in `useEffect` - don't use eslint-disable
-2. ✅ Use `useCallback` for functions that are passed as props or context
+3. ✅ Use `useCallback` for functions that are passed as props, context, or returned from hooks
-3. ✅ Use `useMemo` for objects/arrays in context values
+4. ✅ Use `useMemo` for objects/arrays in context values
-4. ✅ Depend on the source data (like `dateRange`) rather than derived functions
+5. ✅ If a function is used in multiple places, memoize it at the source (context/hook)
-5. ✅ Monitor browser console for "Maximum update depth" warnings
+6. ✅ Monitor browser console for "Maximum update depth" warnings

 ## Deployment